-- G. No later than 15 days before the start of FON 1, the student must submit ALL of the following items are they will NOT be allowed to progress in the program, and a student from the waiting list will be chosen to take their seat: - 1.
-Texas Board of Nursing "Blue" card or declaratory letter. - 2.
-Proof of a physical exam not greater than 90-days old.
-The exam must be signed by a Medical Doctor, Physician Assistant, or Nurse Practitioner. - 3.
-Proof of vaccination (or immunity by titer) for tetanus; measles; mumps; rubella; hepatitis B; varicella; and tuberculosis skin test (or chest x-ray). - 4.
-Proof of flu shoot given since the start of the current flu season, if applying for the start during August or December admission. - 5.
-Proof of current American Heart Association Basic Life Support (BLS) for Healthcare Providers. - 6.
-Proof of Health Insurance valid for this area. - H. Complete the required forms and information for the financial aid officer (if the applicant is seeking assistance). - I. Disclose if the applicant currently has a student loan in default status, even if not seeking financial assistance.
+- 3. Provide a urine drug screen result that is negative.
+Applicants can take the test only once.
+If the result is positive, the applicant is deferred from admission eligibility for one year, at which time they may re-apply and repeat the entire admission process. - 4.
+No later than 15 days before the start of Term 4 of the BSN and Term 1 of the VN, the student must submit ALL the following items, or they will NOT be allowed to progress in the program, and a student from the waiting list will be chosen to take their seat: - Texas Board of Nursing "Blue" card or declaratory letter. - Proof of a physical exam not greater than 90-days old.
+The exam must be signed by a Medical Doctor, Physician Assistant, or Nurse Practitioner. - Proof of vaccination (or immunity by titer) for tetanus; measles; mumps; rubella; hepatitis B; varicella; and tuberculosis skin test (or chest x-ray). - Proof of flu shot given since the start of the current flu season, if applying for the start during August or December admission. - Proof of current American Heart Association Basic Life Support (BLS) for Healthcare Providers. - Proof of Health Insurance valid for this area. - 5.
+Complete the required forms and information for the financial aid officer (if the applicant is seeking assistance). - 6.
+Disclose if the applicant currently has a student loan in default status, even if not seeking financial assistance.